wombleton/gitlaw-nz/acts/R/Reserves and Other Lands Disposal Act 1980.md

 ##### 16 Repeal of Lands Improvement and Native Lands Acquisition Act 1894

-*   Whereas the Lands Improvement and Native Lands Acquisition Act 1894 and certain regulations made under that Act are still in force: And whereas it appears that the provisions of that Act are spent: And whereas it is desirable to repeal that Act and the regulations made under that Act: Be it therefore enacted as follows:
+*   Whereas the Lands Improvement and Native Lands Acquisition Act 1894 and certain regulations made under that Act are still in force:

+    And whereas it appears that the provisions of that Act are spent:

+    And whereas it is desirable to repeal that Act and the regulations made under that Act:

+    Be it therefore enacted as follows:

     (1) The Lands Improvement and Native Lands Acquisition Act 1894 is hereby repealed.

     (2) The following regulations are hereby revoked:

-    *   (a) the Lands Improvement and Native Land Acquisition Regulations 1909 (_Gazette_, 1909, Vol II, p 2156):
+    *   (a) the Lands Improvement and Native Land Acquisition Regulations 1909 (_Gazette_ 1909 Vol II, p 2156):

-    *   (b) the Lands Improvement and Native Land Acquisition Regulations 1911 (_Gazette_, 1911, Vol I, p 1335; 1911, Vol II, p 3570):
+    *   (b) the Lands Improvement and Native Land Acquisition Regulations 1911 (_Gazette_ 1911 Vol I, p 1335; 1911 Vol II, p 3570):

-    *   (c) the Land Improvement and Native Land Acquisition Regulations 1914 (_Gazette_, 1914, Vol II, pp 3240 and 3942).
+    *   (c) the Land Improvement and Native Land Acquisition Regulations 1914 (_Gazette_ 1914 Vol II, pp 3240 and 3942).